lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 For CPU registers (defined as 0-15):

 ```
-R0-RF
-R0-R15
+R0-R9 & RA-RF
 ```

-For I/O registers in RAM (defined accord to the I/O map):
+For I/O registers in RAM (defined according to the I/O map):

 ```
+gamepad
+color-sets
 video-cells
-gamepad
 frame-interrupt-vector
 ```